Need a special homemade doggie treat? Make your furry friend an easy dog birthday cake to celebrate! Yes, you can have a piece too! 🙂

 Or you can be like my daughter and just eat around the dog food.
 I found her licking the peanut butter off the top and she said, “What?
 I stayed away from the dog food.”

 - 1 cup flour

 - 1 tsp baking soda

 - 1/4 cup peanut butter + additional for icing

 - 1 tsp vanilla

 - 1 egg

-- Mix the flour and baking soda together then add the remaining ingredients.
+Mix the flour and baking soda together then add peanut butter, vegetable oil, shredded carrots, vanilla, honey, and egg.
 I simply combined them using a wooden spoon...no mixer necessary.

-- Cool and spread peanut butter on the top for icing.
+Cool and spread additional peanut butter on the top for icing.

 I only had a 9" round cake pan so I used that.
 It won't need to bake quite as long since you'll have a thinner layer so check around 20 minutes to see if it's baked.
 When a toothpick inserted into the center comes out clean you're good to go.